NVIDIA/aistore/docs/python_sdk.md

 **Arguments**:

 - `prefix` _str, optional_ - return only objects that start with the prefix
 - `props` _str, optional_ - comma-separated list of object properties to return.
 Default value is "name,size".
-Properties: "name", "size", "atime", "version", "checksum", "cached", "target_url", "status", "copies", "ec", "custom", "node".
+- `Properties` - "name", "size", "atime", "version", "checksum", "cached", "target_url", "status", "copies", "ec", "custom", "node".
 - `page_size` _int, optional_ - return at most "page_size" objects
   The maximum number of objects in response depends on the bucket backend.
 E.g, AWS bucket cannot return more than 5,000 objects in a single page.
 - `NOTE` - If "page_size" is greater than a backend maximum, the backend maximum objects are returned.
   Defaults to "0" - return maximum number objects